Welcome to the Race to Zero!

 This is an exciting time – a time when Zero Energy Ready Homes have become readily achievable and cost effective.
 By definition, these high-performance homes are so energy efficient that renewable power can offset most or all the annual energy consumption.

-The U.S. Department of Energy (DOE) Race to Zero Student Design Competition (Race to Zero) is engaging college students across the United States and Canada to become part of a new leadership movement to achieve truly sustainable homes.
+The U.S. Department of Energy (DOE) Race to Zero Student Design Competition (Race to Zero) is engaging undergraduate and graduate students across the United States and Canada to become part of a new leadership movement to achieve truly sustainable homes.

 As part of DOE’s Building America and Zero Energy Ready Home programs, the Race to Zero (formerly known as the Challenge Home Student Design Competition) was designed to: